MosheBerman/MBCalendarKit/README.md

 # Getting Started:

-You'll need to set up the dependencies, described below.
-Alternatively, MBCalendarKit is now a registered CocoaPod.
-I don't use CocoaPods, but I did run a quick test on using the following line in my Podfile:
+You'll need to target iOS 8+.
+There are three ways to integrate MBCalendarKit:

-`pod 'MBCalendarKit', '~> 5.0.0'`
+1. Cocoapods: `pod 'MBCalendarKit', '~> 5.0.0'`
+2. Drag this Xcode project in to your own, and add the framework as a dependency.
+3. If you really want to drag the raw source in, the framework code is in `MBCalendarKit/CalendarKit`.

 If there are any problems, please head over to issue #48 and leave a comment.

-## Dependencies
-You'll need the iOS 8 SDK or newer.

-## Relevant Files
-Aside from the framework dependencies described above, you'll want everything in the CalendarKit folder.

 ## Swift & Objective-C
 MBCalendarKit is written in Objective-C. To use MBCalendarKit with Swift, just link against and use `import MBCalendarKit`.
 MBCalendarKit 5.0.0 includes a number of Swift enhancements.